-Beans are a healthy choice for anyone—they're low in fat, and offer protein and a variety of vitamins and minerals.
-But they may have extra benefits for people with diabetes because they're high in soluble fiber.
+Beans are a nutritious choice for anyone—they're low in fat, and offer protein and a variety of vitamins and minerals.
+But they may have extra benefits for people with diabetes because they're also a source of soluble fiber.

-Keep in mind that beans are still carbohydrates, so you'll need to factor them into your daily meal planning and carb counting, advises Ann Albright, PhD, RD, president-elect of health care and education for the American Diabetes Association.
-And when using canned beans, rinse and drain them to remove some of the sodium.
+Keep in mind that beans are still carbohydrates, so you'll need to factor them into your daily meal planning and carb counting, advises Ann Albright, PhD, RD.
+And when using canned beans, rinse and drain them to remove up to 40 percent of the sodium.

-The MyPyramid Food Guidance System (www.mypyramid.gov) includes eating five 1/2-cup servings a week for sedentary adults and up to six servings a week for more active adults.
+The MyPlate Food Guidance System, designed to remind Americans to eat healthfully, recommends that adults include one to two cups of beans, lentils and dried peas in their meal plan each week.
 But if you're not used to eating that many beans, you may want a little inspiration in the kitchen.
 Browse the cookbook section of your local library or favorite bookstore.
 Focus on Italian, Greek, Indian, Caribbean, Mexican, and Middle Eastern cuisines, which tend to feature beans, says Collins.
 And check out these quick and easy ways to get a bean boost.

 - Slip into a salad.
 Toss some garbanzo, Great Northern, or kidney beans, or any favorite cooked legumes into a green leafy salad.